JanainaMK/amyloid-beta-plaque-quantification-and-analysis/README.md

       - __plaque__: An array that contains an image of the plaque in RGB.
 It is cropped from the original image using the bounding box.

 > :warning: For all the results that are given in micrometers or millimeters the code assumes that each pixel in the original image is 0.274 by 0.274 micrometers.

+## Usable scripts
+This is a list of scripts that are updated and cleaned up.
+They should be runnable without much issue and have some documentation in the form of a `--help` command.
+- localisation
+  - loc.py: runs the segmentation and localisation pipeline for a single image file.
+  - loc_series.py: runs the segmentation and localisation pipeline for a series of image files in the same folder.
+- segmentation:
+  - segment.py: runs the segmentation pipeline for a single image file.
+  - loc_series.py: runs the segmentation pipeline for a series of image files in the same folder.

+This list was last updated on November 21st 2023